ChiragSaxena-In/sandboxed-cli-toolkit/README.md

 - Plugin-style collectors so new system-info sections can be registered without touching `cli.js`.
 - Automated test suite (e.g. `node:test` or `vitest`) covering sandbox-escape edge cases, confirmation gating, and graceful-fallback paths.
 - Packaged single binary (e.g. via `pkg` or Node's built-in SEA) for distribution without requiring `npm install`.
+- Auto-open the dashboard in the default browser after generation, with a `--no-open` escape hatch for headless/CI environments.